 Community Members who are involved

-Sungho Bae, Kerry Cardoza, Gabriel Chalfin-Piney-González, Robert Chase Heishman, Myungah Hyon, Jennifer Keats, Fia Kim, Geonhaeng Kim, Anna Kunz, Akira Kuroki, Mayumi Lake, Ellen Larson, Sungjae Lee, Tony Lewis, Lu Liang, S.Y.
-Lim, Shawn Lucas, Tomoe Miyazaki, Lizzy Moo, Abby Pucker, Hunter Riley, Soo Shin, Kate Sierzputowski, Nathan Smith, Claire Voon, Mary Eleanor Wallace, Lindsey White, Guanyu Xu, Na Young Yi, Yechen Zhao, and Angela Zonunpari.
+Sungho Bae, Kerry Cardoza, Gabriel Chalfin-Piney-González, Robert Chase Heishman, Myungah Hyon, Jennifer Keats, Anna Kunz, Akira Kuroki, Mayumi Lake, Ellen Larson, Sungjae Lee, Tony Lewis, Lu Liang, S.Y.
+Lim, Shawn Lucas, Tomoe Miyazaki, Lizzy Moo, Abby Pucker, Hunter Riley, Soo Shin, Kate Sierzputowski, Nathan Smith, Claire Voon, Mary Eleanor Wallace, Lindsey White, Guanyu Xu, Yechen Zhao, and Angela Zonunpari.

 Buddy Chicago